 Problem #2: S Pen isn’t working

-The Galaxy Note 10 and Note 10 Plus’ highlight feature is what gave the phones their names: the S Pen.
+The Galaxy Note 10 and Note 10 Plus’ highlight feature gave the phones their names: the S Pen.
 The little accessory converted smartphone stylus skeptics into believers, thanks to features like pressure sensitivity, low latency, and more.
-On the two new Galaxy Note phones, you can even snap pictures and control media playback with air gestures.
+You can even snap pictures and control media playback with air gestures on the two Galaxy Note phones.

 However, some people have had issues with the S Pen.
 Issues range from the phone not recognizing the S Pen to inconsistent strokes.

 - Remove the phone case.
-Some cases might contain metals and magnets, which can disrupt the connection between the phone and S Pen.
+Some cases might contain metals and magnets, disrupting the connection between the phone and S Pen.

 - Remove the screen protector.
-Even if the connection between the phone and S Pen is fine, a screen protector could cause inconsistent motion and pressure when using the S Pen.
+Even if the phone and S Pen connection is fine, a screen protector could cause inconsistent motion and pressure when using the S Pen.

 - Change the S Pen tip.
 If S-Pen strokes are inconsistent, it might be time to change out the tip.
 Thankfully, the Galaxy Note 10 and Note 10 Plus includes several replacement tips for the S Pen.